uploadcare/pyuploadcare-sqlaclhemy/README.rst

 Usage
 -----

-This package similar to ``pyuploadcare.dj`` but for ``SqlAclhemy`` instead of Django's ORM.
-It stores Uploadcare CDN links on database side and build a ``File`` (or ``FileGroup``) object on python's side e.g then you can easily use it in yours templates.
+This package similar to ``pyuploadcare.dj`` but for ``Sqlalchemy`` instead of Django's ORM.
+It stores Uploadcare CDN links on database's side and builds a object of ``File`` (or ``FileGroup``) on python's side (e.g you can easily use it in yours templates).

-Pyuploadcare-SqlAlchemy provides next fields types:
+Fields types:

 * ``FileType``
 * ``FileGroupType``
-* ``ImageType`` - Provides syntax sugar when working with images - ``effects`` - you can set default effects according by `CDN API <https://uploadcare.com/documentation/cdn/#image-operations>`_ which be applied to uploaded image.
+* ``ImageType`` - Provides syntax sugar when working with images - ``effects`` - you can set default effects according by `CDN API <https://uploadcare.com/documentation/cdn/#image-operations>`_ which will be applied to uploaded image.

-Also for getting started you can look at `simplest example <https://github.com/uploadcare/pyuploadcare-sqlalchemy/tree/master/example>`_.
+Also for getting started you can look at this `simplest example <https://github.com/uploadcare/pyuploadcare-sqlalchemy/tree/master/example>`_.

-For install it use command:
+For install it use a command:

 .. code:: bash